 Lent is more than a time for self-sacrifice, like giving up energy drinks, video games, or social media.

-The start of Lent can take us on a profound journey of spiritual evolvement.
+The start of Lent can take us on a profound journey of spiritual evolvement and growth.

 During the 40 days leading up to Easter Sunday, we can embrace the pillars of Lent: